 By obtaining an SF film permit, you have access to city resources including filming on city-owned property, the Scene in San Francisco Rebate program, and vendor discounts.

-A San Francisco film permit does not give you the A-OK to shoot at city parks, beaches, and private properties.
+A San Francisco film permit does not give you the okay to shoot at city parks, beaches, and private properties.
 Check out their Agency Contact page to find the right point person for these locations and other landmarks.

-Film SF is the (Golden Gate) bridge to filming in public in the city of San Francisco.
+Film SF is the bridge to filming in public in the city of San Francisco.
 Film SF is the city’s film office and part of the Mayor’s Office of Economic & Workforce Development.
 Beyond issuing San Francisco film permits, the city tasks Film SF to attract and support productions in San Francisco.

 They also coordinate access to filming on cable cars and other public transportation, along with street or lane closures.

-Getting a permit here is a little less complicated than say, acquiring film permits in New York, but there are some basic requirements.
-Gain a film permit in San Francisco by finishing these three steps:
+Getting a permit here is a little less complicated than acquiring film permits in New York, but there are some basic requirements.

 Insurance must be sent to Film SF by the insurance company.
 Your insurance provider can submit the Certificate of Insurance (COI) after applying for a permit.
 However, you will not receive the permit until you submit your insurance.